(Disclosure: Some of the links below may be affiliate links)

 What are their premium options?

 Both companies offer free services.
-And we are going to focus on these free services for the rest of the article.
+We will focus on these free services for the rest of the N26 vs Revolut comparison.

-However, it is still interesting to talk about the different premium options that both companies offer.
+However, talking about the different premium options both companies offer is still interesting.

 - Revolut Standard account.
-It is the free account I am going to focus on in this article.
+It is the free account I focus on in this article.

 - Revolut Premium account.
 This account will cost you 6.99 EUR per month.
-It offers priority support, increases the higher withdrawal limits, removes the monthly restrictions, and adds some forms of insurance.
+It offers priority support, increases the withdrawal limits, removes the monthly restrictions, and adds some insurance forms.

 - Revolut Metal account.
 This account will cost you 12.99 EUR per month.
-On top of the Premium account, Metal will add a concierge service, a 0.1% cash back on purchases in Europe, and a 1% cashback outside of Europe.
+On top of the Premium account, Metal will add a concierge service, a 0.1% cashback on European purchases, and a 1% cashback outside Europe.

 As for N26, they also have three different accounts:

 - N26 account.
-It is the free account that we are going to focus on in this article.
+It is the free account that we focus on in this article.

 - N26 You account.
 This account will cost 9.90 EUR a month.
-It will give you free withdrawals in the world, an insurance package, and some discounts and offers from partners.
+It will give you free withdrawals, an insurance package, and some discounts and offers from partners.

 - N26 Metal account.
 This account will cost you 16.90 EUR a month.
 On top of the advantages of N26 You, it also offers dedicated customer support, many partner discounts, and a card in tungsten.